Guidelines

 The working principle of grain bagging is that it keeps the grains dry in a modified atmosphere, with low oxygen content and a high concentration of carbon dioxide.
 This modified atmosphere reduces the biological activity inside the grain mass (insects, fungi, seeds, grain), which is a major cause of temperature increase within it.

-It should be noted that grains are living organisms and should be whole, clean and without mechanical damage in order to have greater possibilities of maintaining their quality during storage.
+It should be noted that grains are living organisms and should be whole, clean and without mechanical damage in order to better maintain their original quality during storage.

 It is convenient to lay the bag in a North–South direction.
 This minimizes exposure to sun radiation.

-One important principle in making a good bag is to get the plastic properly stretched, and this has much to do with keeping up a dynamic and steady rhythm while filling it.
+One important principle in making a good bag is to get the plastic properly stretched, and this is helped by keeping a steady rhythm during the filling procedure.
 Regulating the braking action is essential.
 This in turn depends both on an efficient brake assembly and good terrain preparation.

 Bag quality is fundamental for good conservation.
-The bag must be able to remain stretched over a prolonged period of time without losing its watertight, grain-conserving capability.
+The bag must be able to stand for prolonged periods of time without losing its watertight, grain-conserving capability.

-It should be noted that the pressure exerted on the bag while it is being filled is mainly produced by the specific weight of each particular grain, and to a lesser extent by the bagging machine’s auger.
-As the grain is moved forward into the bag by the compression auger, it gradually pushes against the bag’s walls.
-The bag in turn opposes resistance and the appropriate balance of pressure and tension is attained by properly regulating brake action.
+It should be noted that the pressure exerted on the bag while it is being filled is mainly produced by the specific weight and shape of the particular grain being bagged.
+Heavier grain will stretch the bag more, as will grain that runs freely and doesn’t cling together.
+As grain is pressed into the bag by the compression auger, it gradually pushes against the bag’s walls.
+The appropriate balance between pressure applied and resistance to stretch is attained by regulating the bagger’s brakes.

-All these factors must come together to obtain a bag with the right proportions, uniformly stretched and thus displaying a uniform diameter along its length.
+These factors must come together to obtain a bag with the right proportions, uniformly stretched and having a regular diameter along its length.
 The requirement is for the bag to be filled in such a way that the greatest possible amount of air is expelled, neither leaving the bag "loose" nor exceeding the stretching limit recommended by the manufacturer.
 The degree of stretch is gauged by monitoring the length of the bars printed at regular intervals along the bag’s side.

 next Ir a pagina siguienteIr a pagina siguienteIr a pagina siguiente